- 18 years of age or above

 - Prerequisites: None

-This program will provide students an immersive and experiential learning opportunity in the epicenter of organized crime, with a focus on films’ perspective(s) as compared to the summaries and perspectives provided by the country’s experts on Italian organized crime: its genesis, rise, and continued global presence in traditional organized crime activities such as protection, drugs, and environmental crimes.
+This program will provide students an immersive and experiential learning opportunity in an epicenter of organized crime, with a focus on films’ perspective(s) as compared to the summaries and perspectives provided by the country’s experts on Italian organized crime: its genesis, rise, and continued global presence in traditional organized crime activities such as protection, drugs, and environmental crimes.
 In addition, students will become aware of Italy’s resurrection of the anti-mafia movement whose efforts are to expose and condemn Mafia’s activities and refuse to pay for protection.

 This program may have limited space, so we recommend that you identify an appropriate backup program and complete the Education Abroad Backup Questionnaire in your Penn State Application when applying to this program.
 Should you not be accepted for your first-choice program, you will automatically be reviewed for your backup choice.
 For help on choosing an appropriate backup, please contact your education abroad adviser.